pairingwg/pfc_standard/draft-yonezawa-pairing-friendly-curves.md

        E : y^2 = x^3 + A * x + B,

-where A, B are in F\_p and satisfies 4 * A^3 + 27 * B^2 != 0 mod p.
+where A and B are in F\_p and satisfy the discriminant inequality 4 * A^3 + 27 * B^2 != 0 mod p.
+This equation is called Weierstrass normal form.

 Solutions (x, y) for an elliptic curve E, as well as the point at infinity, O\_E, are called F\_p-rational points.
-If P and Q are two points on the curve E, we can define R = P + Q as the opposite point of the intersection between the curve E and the line that intersects P and Q.
+If P and Q are two points on the curve E, we can define R = P + Q as the opposite point of the intersection between the curve E and the line that passes through P and Q.
 We can define P + O\_E = P = O\_E + P as well.
 The additive group is constructed by the well-defined operation in the set of F\_p-rational points.
 Similarly, a scalar multiplication S = \[a\]P for a positive integer a can be defined as an a-time addition of P.